Question-Answering System Extracts Information on Injection Drug Use from Clinical Notes: Introduction

 Although not specific to IDU, several studies have focused on identifying clinical concepts or information on substance use disorders (SUD) using NLP \cite{wang2015automated, peng2023clinical}.
 In these studies, various NLP techniques have been used to extract SUD-related information.
-The stemming algorithm has been used to identify words and phrases associated with mental illness and substance use in clinical progress notes \cite{ridgway2021natural, nadkarni2011natural}.
+The stemming algorithm has been used to identify words and phrases associated with mental illness and substance use in clinical notes \cite{ridgway2021natural, nadkarni2011natural}.
 Dependency structure has been utilized to capture relationships between phrases and tokens in the substance use statement \cite{wang2015automated}.
 Word-embedding models have been employed to identify alcohol and substance abuse status \cite{topaz2019extracting}.
-Machine reading comprehension has been applied to extract predefined sets of clinical concept categories and relation categories, such as relations of medications with adverse drug events and SBDH \cite{peng2023clinical}.
+Machine reading comprehension has been applied to extract some clinical concept categories and relation categories, such as relations of medications with adverse drug events and SBDH \cite{peng2023clinical}.
 Multi-label text classification and sequence labeling have been used to identify sentences containing labeled arguments about drug use \cite{torii2023task}.
 Topic modeling and keyword matching techniques have been leveraged to extract drug use--related information \cite{feller2018using}.
 Techniques such as active learning \cite{lybarger2021annotating}, multi-label classification \cite{han2022classifying, yu2022assessing, feller2018towards, ahsan2021mimic}, concept extraction, and joint extraction of entities and relations have been employed to extract information about drug use \cite{lybarger2022leveraging}.
 Researchers have also focused on identifying drug use information by using NLP-specific techniques to detect opioid use disorder and predict overdose \cite{carrell2015using, afshar2021external, afshar2022development, lingeman2017detecting, blackley2020using, zhu2022automatically, poulsen2022classifying, ward2019enhancing, badger2019machine, hazlehurst2019using, harris2020challenges, goodman2022development}.
 In the literature, we came across one research study that has focused exclusively on IDU.
-The study has utilized rule-based algorithms, such as regular expressions (RegEx), NegEx \cite{chapman2001simple}, and N-grams to search for IDU-related terms, with the objective of identifying people who inject drugs (PWIDs) \cite{goodman2022natural}.
+The study has utilized rule-based algorithms, such as regular expressions (RegEx), NegEx \cite{chapman2001simple}, and N-grams to search for very limited IDU-related terms, with the objective of identifying people who inject drugs (PWIDs) \cite{goodman2022natural}.
+In our study, on the other hand, we focus on extracting a broad spectrum of information on injection drug use from clinical notes.
+This encompasses details such as drug names, active/historical use, frequency of use, risky needle-using behavior, visible signs of IDU, last use, skin popping, harm reduction interventions, and existence of IDU.
+Since evidence of IDU cannot be found in structured EHR data and therefore must be inferred from clinical notes, this study's sole focus on IDU aims to help understand how this phenomenon is represented in unstructured notes data and augment techniques that have used NLP techniques less generalizable to this population.
+To the best of our knowledge, to date, there has been no published attempt at developing a QA algorithm to extract IDU-related information from clinical notes.